wahabs/Notes-on-Effective-JavaScript/README.md

 }
 ```

-This allows consumers of the object to use a method as the callback function `callback` of `table.forEach` and provide a sensible receiver for the method.
+This allows consumers of the object to use a method as the callback function of `forEach` and provide a sensible receiver for the method.
 For example, we can conveniently copy the contents of one table into another, e.g. `table1.forEach(table2, Table.prototype.addEntry)`.

 ### Item 21: Use `apply` to call functions with different numbers of arguments